 As a protection to employees, the law requires employers to designate qualifying employees absences as Family and Medical Leave.

 How much notice do I have to give?

 You must notify your supervisor as soon as you anticipate the need for Family and Medical Leave, at least 30 days in advance if possible.
 If you require this leave for an emergency situation, you must notify your supervisor no later than 2 days after you determine the need for this leave.

 If I'm using Family and Medical Leave, do I still have to get all my leave approved?Yes.
 You must still get leave approved and use standard call-in procedures.

-How do I reach my health plan or get a listing of doctors participating in my plan?A listing of links for all State health plans is available here.
+How do I reach my health plan or get a listing of doctors participating in my plan?

-I need to add or delete a dependent.
-What do I do?If you need to add or delete a dependent, contact your local health benefits coordinator.
+If you need to add or delete a dependent, contact your local health benefits coordinator.
 There are very specific deadlines and documentation requirements, so make the contact as soon as possible.

 How do I change health plans?Unless you've experienced a "change in family status" (for example, a birth, death, divorce, or loss of insurance through your spouse), you must wait until Open Enrollment to make any changes.
 Open Enrollment is held in the fall and any changes you make are effective January 1 of the following year.

 If you have questions of what is and is not a "change in family status", please contact your local health benefits coordinator.